michalzurawski/NAND-to-Tetris/Readme.md

 5. [XOR](#xor)

 #### NAND

-NAND gates will be used to construct other logic gates.
+[NAND](https://en.wikipedia.org/wiki/NAND_gate) gates will be used to construct other logic gates.
+It produces *false* only when both its input are *true*.

 | In0 | In1 | Out |
 | --- | --- | --- |